aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 ---

 The following is a very short introduction to psychrometrics and to the `psychrometrics` toolbox for GNU Octave.
-This text is divided in two main sections: The Theory and The `psychrometrics` Toolbox.
+This text is divided in two main sections: **The Theory** and **The `psychrometrics` Toolbox**.

 ## The Theory